LudwigFriedmann/OpenMATERIAL/model_structure/README.md

 ### 3.1	Quality Requirements

 The following quality requirements were designed to meet the requirements of real-time simulation.
-This implies traffic simulation (of up to 100 vehicles) at interactive frame rates (60Hz) on COTS (customer off the shelf) hardware.
+This implies traffic simulation (of up to 100 vehicles) at interactive frame rates (60Hz) on COTS (commercial off-the-shelf) hardware.
 In a balance of power, the quality of the scene shall be granted in a way that, from a camera distance of half a meter, no visual artifacts shall be observable at the model surfaces for a FullHD (1920 x 1080 px) rendering.
 In addition, the following recommendations concerning model quality requirements exist:

 <div align="center">
    <i>Table 1: Quality requirements</i>